 She is a recent graduate of Walden University where she obtained both a Master's degree in Nonprofit Management & Leadership and a Graduate Certificate in Criminal Justice.
 She is also a graduate of Capella University where she obtained her Master's degree in Human Services specializing in Social and Community Services.
 She received her undergraduate degree in Sociology from Stillman College in Tuscaloosa, Alabama.
 She later plans to pursue her doctorate in Business Administration.

-She is a proud member of Sigma Gamma Rho Sorority, Inc., The National Council for Incarcerated and Formerly Incarcerated Women and Girls (NCIFIWG), JustLeadershipUSA, the Southern Anti-Racism Network (SARN), NAACP, and the ACLU.
-She currently serves on the board of directors of several organizations including the Columbus-Muscogee/Russell County Continuum of Care GA-505, United Way's Home For Good and H.O.P.E. (a tiny houses for the homeless project) and is the President of the Prison Ministry at her church, Phillips Temple CME, in Phenix City, AL.
+She is a proud member of Sigma Gamma Rho Sorority, Inc., The National Council for Incarcerated and Formerly Incarcerated Women and Girls (NCIFIWG), the National Incarceration Association, JustLeadershipUSA (2017 Cohort), the Southern Anti-Racism Network (SARN), NAACP, and the ACLU.
+She currently serves on the board of directors of H.O.P.E. (a tiny houses for the homeless project) and The Shifting Project, an organization that mentors and empowers children of incarcerated parents.
+She is the President of the Social Concerns and Prison Ministries at her church, Phillips Temple CME, in Phenix City, AL.